tomgcavanaugh/home-improvement-project-status/README.md

 [ ] Need to finalize transition place for drywall in stairs going to upstairs

+### Things I don't love

+* The new wall at base of stairs going up.
+Seems to me this could be cleaner
+* The framing to support drywall in the peak, especially the bottom right and bottom left corners.

 ## Front door + front porch + driveway project